dealpath/redtrack/README.md

 Redtrack is generally used through the client object.
 In order to get started, you need to configure & create a redtrack client, ensure you have the proper AWS resources provisioned & configured, and then you can call the APIs.

-### RedTrack client constructor
+### RedTrack client constructor configuration
-To construct a client object, you need to pass a hash of configuration parameters to its constructor
+To construct a client object, you need to pass a hash of options to its constructor
 ```ruby
 redtrack_options = {
   :PARAMETER_NAME => PARAMETER_VALUE